2021 to 2022 Conservation Funding Guidelines (Last updated: December 1, 2020)

-About 50% of the total funding for 2018/19 will be allocated to aquatic and terrestrial mammals (including Chinese white dolphin and giant panda), while the rest will be allocated to other threatened species.
-To encourage local researchers to take the lead in conserving threatened species in their countries and to build local capacity, the majority of funding will be granted to projects with local researchers as Principal Investigators, whilst the remaining portion will support projects led by international institutes and research teams with the participation of local people.
+About 50% of the total funding for 2021/22 will be allocated to aquatic and terrestrial mammals (including Chinese white dolphin and giant panda), while the rest will be allocated to other threatened species.
+To encourage local researchers in host country to take the lead in conserving threatened species in their countries and to build local capacity, the majority of funding will be granted to projects with local researchers in the host country as Principal Investigators, whilst the remaining portion will support projects led by international institutes and research teams with the participation of local people.

 Marine ecosystems provide a range of critical and undervalued ecosystem services that are fundamental to the health and stability of our society.
 However, overexploitation, pollution, and other forms of anthropogenic disturbances continued to threaten the marine wildlife of Asia.
 The Foundation committed to support projects that contribute to the conservation and management of coral reefs, identify impact of marine debris on Asian wildlife, or innovative solutions to alleviate threats against marine wildlife.
 Higher priority will be given to proposals featuring one the following marine species in Ocean Park’s SAFE programme: Chinese white dolphin (Sousa chinensis), staghorn corals (Acropora spp.), green turtle (Chelonia mydas); Chinese horseshoe crab (Tachypleus tridentatus); scalloped hammerhead (Sphyrna lewini) and yellow seahorse (Hippocampus kuda).